Tomoka Nakagawa: SHIMMER Women Athletes (2010–2015)

+Final matches and retirement

-After announcing her retirement, Nakagawa made a return to Shimmer in October 2014.
+After announcing her retirement, Nakagawa made a return to SHIMMER in October 2014.
 On October 18 at Volume 68, she and Skater made yet another successful defense of the Shimmer Tag Team Championship against Kaori Yoneyama and Tsukasa Fujimoto.
 The following day, the Global Green Gangsters also successfully defended their title against the team of Mayumi Ozaki and Saraya Knight on Volume 69.
 Later that same day on Volume 70, Nakagawa was scheduled to challenge Nicole Matthews for the Shimmer Championship, but the match, as well as a following Shimmer Tag Team Championship match between 3G and the Canadian NINJAs, ended in a disqualification due to outside interference.
 Finally, Nakagawa and Skater teamed with Jessicka Havok and Madison Eagles to defeat Matthews, Portia Perez, Cherry Bomb and Kimber Lee in an eight-woman tag team match to end the weekend.

-After her Japanese retirement, Nakagawa made one more trip to Shimmer for the final matches of her career, starting with Volume 71 on March 28, 2015, where she unsuccessfully challenged Nicole Matthews for the Shimmer Championship due to outside interference from Portia Perez.
+After her Japanese retirement, Nakagawa made one more trip to SHIMMER for the final matches of her career, starting with Volume 71 on March 28, 2015, where she unsuccessfully challenged Nicole Matthews for the SHIMMER Championship due to outside interference from Portia Perez.
 On April 3, Nakagawa made her final appearance for Shine Wrestling, when she and Skater wrestled Shine Tag Team Champions Cherry Bomb and Kimber Lee to a double countout in a title vs. title match, meaning that both teams retained their respective titles.
-This led to a rematch back in Shimmer on April 11 on Volume 72, where Nakagawa and Skater lost the Shimmer Tag Team Championship, ending their two-year reign.
+This led to a rematch back in SHIMMER on April 11 on Volume 72, where Nakagawa and Skater lost the SHIMMER Tag Team Championship, ending their two-year reign.
 The following day on Volume 74, Nakagawa teamed with Skater, Hiroyo Matsumoto and Misaki Ohata in an eight-woman tag team match, where they were defeated by Aja Kong, Dynamite Kansai, Kyoko Kimura and Mayumi Ozaki.
 Nakagawa's retirement match took place later that same day on Volume 75.
 Teaming with Skater, the two defeated the Canadian NINJAs, with Nakagawa pinning Shimmer Champion Nicole Matthews for the final win of her career.
 Despite her retirement, Nakagawa made an appearance at the October 11, 2015, Shimmer tapings, taking part in Portia Perez's retirement match by managing Team Danger in the eight-woman tag team match against Team Perez.